Obscuretone/obscuretone.github.io/public/posts/en/nova_scotia.md

 Bridge, tunnel, ferry, relocated corridor, amphibious trucking: the specific technical solution can be determined by people with credentials, budgets, and the thousand-yard stare of public procurement.

-The key point is not to isolate Nova Scotia in practice.
+The key point is to make Nova Scotia honest with itself in theory.

 The key point is to isolate it accurately.